Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 0x44 - FPGA\_SC\_SET\_WRITE\_ENABLE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The BMC sends the FPGA\_SC\_SET\_WRITE\_ENABLE command to enable/disable write protect for SPI mode from the SC.
+The BMC sends the FPGA\_SC\_SET\_WRITE\_ENABLE command to enable/disable write protect for SPI mode from the SC point of view.
 This command must follow FPGA\_SET\_TARGET\_DEVICE.
-When the SC has write protect mode enabled, only the SC has the access to QSPI flash.
-SC can read/ write into the flash via SPI (x1 mode).
+When the SC has write protect mode disabled, only the SC has the access to QSPI flash and only SC can write into the flash via SPI (x1 mode).
+In this case, FPGA can not read from FPGA flash.

-For hyperscaler customers, by default, write protect from the satellite controller is enabled.
-For OEM customers, default mode will be set as WP# disabled and the SC doesn’t have the access to flash device.
-The SC FW configures this mode based on the FRU parameters written into its EEPROM.
+For both hyperscaler and OEM customers, by default, SC WP# is enabled (i.e.) FPGA has read-only access.
+The actual FPGA WP# state (write access) is controlled by command 0x45.

-***Note*:** The SC will not store this configuration (from command 0x44)  in any persistence memory.
+**Note:** The SC will not store this configuration (from command 0x44)  in any persistence memory.
 A SC reboot or device power cycle results in loss of configuration.
-During the subsequent boot-up, the SC will restore the default configuration.
+During the subsequent boot-up, the SC will restore the default configuration (i.e.) WP enabled.

 *Table:* **FPGA\_SC\_SET\_WRITE\_ENABLE Server BMC Request**